TheCoolerServer/tcs-framework/README.md

 Teleports the player back to his group on respawn.
 The player will be teleported around 100 meters back of the center of his group.
 If none of his group are still alive he will be teleported back to where he died.

 ### Adding new groups into the mission
-If you want to add any new groups to the mission, all that is needed for the framework to work is to call the function `TCS_fnc_initGroup` in the groups `init` field.
-This function takes these arguments:
+If you want to add any new groups to the mission, all that is needed for the framework to work is to call the function `TCS_fnc_initGroup` in the group's `init` field.
+This function takes 4 arguments:
 ```sqf
   0 - (group) The group that should be initialized
   1 - (string) What kind of group this group is (One of the entries in TCS_var_xxxxGroupMarkers)